reasm/reasm-dist/README.md

 * bash
 * git
-* mail
 * mvn
 * scp
 * tar (GNU)
 * xz

-This script is designed to be run unattended.
-Errors are sent by email.
-Run the script with `bash build.bash`.
+This script is designed to be run manually.